rusbomber/VictoriaLogs/docs/victorialogs/QuickStart.md

 VictoriaLogs is ready for [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/) and [querying](https://docs.victoriametrics.com/victorialogs/querying/) at the TCP port `9428` now!
-It has no any external dependencies, so it may run in various environments without additional setup and configuration.
+It has no external dependencies, so it can run in various environments without additional setup or configuration.
 VictoriaLogs automatically adapts to the available CPU and RAM resources.
-It also automatically setups and creates the needed indexes during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).
+It also automatically sets up and creates the needed indexes during [data ingestion](https://docs.victoriametrics.com/victorialogs/data-ingestion/).

 See also: